iPhone 17 release date expectations, price estimates, and upgrades

 – Oh, dear.

-Truth to be told, the Camera Control button that landed on the iPhone 16 line is a nice touch – that's just me and my mobile photography obsession speaking, though.
-If you're after the iPhone because it's sleek and stylish, I'm afraid adding another button won't do any good for keeping things stylish.
+Truth to be told, the Camera Control button that landed on the iPhone 16 devices is a nice touch – that's just me and my mobile photography obsession speaking, though.

-The Camera Control button that debuted on the iPhone 16 series will do more than just the usual "click".
+The Camera Control button that debuted on the iPhone 16 series does more than just the usual "click".
 Just as rumors foretold, it offers also zoom and focus controls.
 Sources were right to tell this button is not just a standard mechanical one; it’s touch-sensitive as well.
 Users will be able to swipe to adjust zoom levels, with a half-press focusing the shot.

 While a light press handles focusing and brings up several dedicated-camera-like functionalities, a firm press would capture the image or start recording.